Fire Protection

 Request a Call Back - FRA

-At OHEAP Fire & Security, we provide comprehensive Fire Risk Assessments to businesses and individuals, helping them to take the appropriate steps to prevent fires and injuries.
+At OHEAP Fire & Security, we provide comprehensive Fire Risk Assessments to businesses, landlords and individuals, helping them to take the appropriate steps to prevent fires and injuries.

 With an OHEAP fire safety and risk assessment, you’ll know exactly what your fire risks are and how to manage them.